lsst-sitcom/sitcomtn-162/index.md

 | `wmom_color_mag_g-i` (abs. value) < 5   | 828          | 0.4%             |
 :::

 As a visual summary of the cuts done to produce the sample, it's helpful to plot the distribution of magnitudes, in a similar vein as Figure 2 in {cite:p}`mag_cut`.
 While one goal of the magnitude cut is to reduce the impact of the SNR cut (discussed more in the photo-z section), which would align closer to a cut closer to `i_mag` < 24.1, a cut of 24.0 is chosen to be consistent with {cite:p}`SITCOMTN-161`.
-A description of each label can be found in {numref}`magnitude_cuts`, with the numbers in the non-sheared catalog after each cut is applied.
+A description of each label can be found in {numref}`mag_dist_nums`, with the numbers in the non-sheared catalog after each cut is applied.

 ```{figure} _static/mag-cut-hist2.png
 :name: mag-cut-hist2